leriksen/chef-jenkins-jnlp/README.md

 For more information about cookbooks, see the example files in the `starter` cookbook.

+## Policy

+A policy file is located at `cookbooks/jenkins-jnlp/Policyfile.rb`

+To generate the lockfile, execute

+    $ chef install cookbooks/jenkins-jnlp/Policyfile.rb

+To push the policy to the Chef server, execute

+    $ knife upload
 ## Roles

 Roles provide logical grouping of cookbooks and other roles.
 A sample role can be found at `roles/starter.rb`.